quantity-digital/commerce-quickpay/README.md

 > **Tip:** The API Key and Private key key settings can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs for more information.

+## Notice

+In order to delete payments, the API user in has to have the required permissions.

 ## Roadmap

 * Autocapture on authorize (Purchase)
 * Capture on status change
 * Translate to aditional languages
 * On manual order, send paymentlink to customer
+* Subscriptions